katarinastuart/Ev1_SelectionMetaAnalysis/README.md

 Some comments on the proper overlap results :) <p>

-And if you want to get really fancy you may event want to plot your variants at their locationa round your genome in a <a href="https://github.com/katarinastuart/Sv3_StarlingGenome">circle plot</a>!
+And if you want to get really fancy you may event want to plot your variants at their location around your genome in a <a href="https://github.com/katarinastuart/Sv3_StarlingGenome">circle plot</a>!

 ## Workshop End discussion